- What is an Employment Term?

 Add a new Employment Term

-***Comments are a way to document any relevant details about the term.
-If you have many Employment Terms that are similar, explain for future reference what makes each term unique.
+Add a comment (Comments are a way to document any relevant details about the term.
+If you have many Employment Terms that are similar, explain for future reference what makes each term unique.)

-For reporting purposes, you have the options of exporting Employment Terms to PDF or CSV (bottom right of screen).
-To avoid exporting all Employment Terms, filter them using the Keyword search in the upper right.
+For reporting purposes, you have the option of exporting Employment Terms to PDF or CSV.

 Creating a New Employment Term

-There are many options to naming an employment term.
+Enter text, numbers or symbols to give the Employment Term a title.
 Some examples are combining the company name and the pay rate e.g. Company $10.00.
-Other examples can be based on the type of employee e.g. Kitchen Staff Employment Term or Kitchen Staff $10.00.
-We recommend including the pay rate in the name, to make it easier to recognize elsewhere in Deputy.
-Other than that, have fun and get creative with it!
+Other examples can be based on the type of employee such as Kitchen Staff $10.00.
+We recommend including the pay rate in the name, to make it easier to recognise elsewhere in Deputy.

-Describe the details that are specific to the Employment Term such as "Only allocate to 3rd shift employees".
+Enter text to describe the details that are specific to the Employment Term to help managers identify when to use it.

 Note: Temporary employees could also include contractors, seasonal, etc.

 The options available to select for this field in the Employmnet term will depend on which geographical region your Deputy account is operating in: